 - Once launched, the staging application will be available in the applications list with the staging tag.

-Optimizing Your Local WordPress Installation: Tips for Better Performance
+Optimizing Your Local WordPress Installation

 Here are some tips on how to optimize your local WordPress installation for better performance: